Our History | Overview + Newcomers | Tips | Our World

 • Rangjung Yeshe Institute

-Rangjung Yeshe Institute was founded in 1981 by Chökyi Nyima Rinpoche in accordance with the wishes of his father, Tulku Urgyen Rinpoche.
-Since 1997 the Institute has expanded to offered an extended and integrated course of study of Mahayana Buddhism.
-Based at Ka-Nying Shedrup Ling monastery in Kathmandu, Nepal, the Institute is an excellent resource for deep immersion into Buddhist study, life and culture.
+Rangjung Yeshe Institute was established in 1981 by Chökyi Nyima Rinpoche, in accordance with his father Tulku Urgyen Rinpoche's wishes.
+Since 1997, the Institute has expanded to provide a comprehensive, integrated curriculum in Mahayana Buddhism.
+Located at Ka-Nying Shedrup Ling monastery in Kathmandu, Nepal, the Institute serves as a valuable resource for in-depth studies of Buddhist philosophy, practice, and culture.